 What is a Gift Tax?

 The 2019 annual gift tax limit is $15,000 per person or $30,000 per married couple.
 What do these limits actually mean?
 It means that a person can give away $15,000 to anyone and to as many people as they would like without having to file IRS form 709 with their taxes.

 Another gift scenario that many folks may not be aware of are loans to friends and family that are interest free or below the IRS Applicable Federal Rate.
-The IRS considers these as gifts, not loans.
-So if you would like to loan money to a friend or family member you must charge them a minimum amount of interest and report it on your taxes.
+The IRS views these as gifts, not loans.
+So if you would like to loan money to a friend or family member, you must charge them a minimum amount of interest and report it on your taxes.

 Married Couples and the Gift Tax

-One notable perk of being married is the ability to give each other unlimited gifts to your spouse – if your spouse is a U.S. citizen.
+Married couples, rejoice!
+One notable perk of being married is the ability to give each other unlimited gifts to your spouse.
+This only applies, though, if your spouse is a U.S. citizen.
 If your spouse is not a U.S. citizen, then you are limited to giving them $152,000 a year.

 The $30,000 per married couple gift limit comes into play when the gift comes from one spouse’s bank account but is from the couple.
 For example, Carol and Jim are married.
-Carol gives $20,000 to her daughter Janet. $20,000 is over the $15,000 gift limit for an individual but since Carol is married the gift can be from the couple and be subject to the $30,000 limit.
+Carol gives $20,000 to her daughter Janet. $20,000 is over the $15,000 gift limit for an individual.
+So that would be an issue.
+However, since Carol is married, the gift can be from the couple and falls within the $30,000 limit.
 You are supposed to file this “split gift” on IRS Form 709.

 Notable Exceptions to the Gift Tax

 There are exceptions to the gift tax limit.
 Phew!
 Here’s some of the most common exceptions: